 What kind of people apply for alternative citizenship?

-It’s a common myth to think that only wealthy individuals can apply for CBI.
-In fact, just about anyone can apply, provided that the program criteria are met.
-So whether you’re a business owner, an investor, a digital entrepreneur, or just a regular person with a global mindset, then consider applying.
+It’s a common myth to think that only wealthy individuals and successful investors can apply for CBI.
+Anyone can apply, provided that the program criteria are met – including holding a clean criminal record, and meeting the minimum investment requirement.

 Why do people invest in CBI schemes?